Connect with others who understand.

 • Bosutinib (Bosulif) — This drug is used to treat Philadelphia chromosome-positive CML in the chronic phase.

-• Imatinib mesylate (Gleevec) — This was the first TKI approved to treat CML and it is still often the first-line therapy for people who are newly diagnosed with the condition.
-It is also used in some cases of myelodysplastic and myeloproliferative diseases, acute lymphoblastic leukemia (in people with leukemia who test positive for BCR-ABL1 translocation), and chronic eosinophilic leukemia (CEL, also called hypereosinophilic syndrome).
+• Imatinib mesylate (Gleevec and Imkeldi) — These TKIs are approved to treat CML and are often the first-line therapy for people who are newly diagnosed with the condition.
+They are also used in some cases of myelodysplastic and myeloproliferative diseases, acute lymphoblastic leukemia (in people with leukemia who test positive for BCR-ABL1 translocation), and chronic eosinophilic leukemia (CEL, also called hypereosinophilic syndrome).

 • Nilotinib (Tasigna) and dasatinib (Phyrago, Sprycel) — These drugs are FDA-approved to treat some cases of CML, particularly for individuals who become resistant to first-line therapy.